High-quality backlinks are the holy grail of SEO or any SEO Agency. It’s desired by all, but attainable only to a handful of SEO adventurers.

 Broken link building works like this – you find relevant websites in your niche.
 See if they link to dead pages.
 If yes, you notify the webmaster of the broken link and offer a related link (yours) to replace the dead link.

-Here’s a step-by-step guide to hack this process like a pro-SEO Agency:
+Here’s a step-by-step guide to hacking this process like a pro-SEO Agency:

 - Use a tool to find dead links on a website.
 There are plenty of tools, you can pick whichever works for you.
 One tool that our SEO Agency recommends is – Check My Links Chrome browser plugin.